Eastern Leaf-Footed Bugs Identification Guide

 +

-Hand-picking bugs into a bucket of soapy water is effective for small infestations.
-Removing weedy hosts and garden debris near your plants reduces hiding spots.
-Row covers can protect vulnerable crops during peak season.
-For larger infestations, targeted insecticidal soaps or pyrethroid-based sprays labeled for garden use can help reduce populations.
+For small numbers, pick bugs off by hand and drop them into a bucket of soapy water.
+Remove weeds and garden debris near your plants to cut down on hiding spots.
+Row covers can keep bugs off crops during peak season.
+For bigger problems, insecticidal soaps or pyrethroid sprays labeled for garden use can help bring numbers down.

 Do eastern leaf-footed bugs fly?